github/docs/content/developers/overview/secret-scanning.md

 #### Provide feedback for false positives

 We collect feedback on the validity of the detected individual secrets in partner responses.
-Email us at secret-scanning@github.com if you wish to to take part, and get feedback collection enabled.
+If you wish to take part, email us at <a href="mailto:secret-scanning@github.com">secret-scanning@github.com</a>.

 When we report secrets to you, we send a JSON array with each element containing the token, type identifier, and commit URL.
 When you send us feedback, you send us information about whether the detected token was a real or false credential.
+We accept feedback in the following formats.

-You can find below the two response formats that we support in terms of feedback:
+You can send us the raw token:

 ```
 [